-A main purpose of this paper is to study under which circumstances it holds that if a Morita context has finite Hochschild homology, then its diagonal algebra also has finite Hochschild homology.
-Our motivation is Han's conjecture in \cite{HAN2006}, which states that if an algebra has finite Hochschild homology, then it should have finite global dimension.
+The Hochschild homology $HH_*(\Lambda)$ of an algebra $\Lambda$ (see \cite{HOCHSCHILD1945}, \cite{WEIBEL}, \cite{WITHERSPOON}) is called \textit{finite} if $HH_*(\Lambda)=0$ for $*>N$ for some $N$.
+A main purpose of this paper is to study under which circumstances the Hochschild homology of a Morita context being finite implies the Hochschild homology of its diagonal algebra is also finite.
+Our motivation is to attack Han's conjecture \cite{HAN2006}, which states that if an algebra has finite Hochschild homology, then it should have finite global dimension.
 For results in this direction, see for instance \cite{AVRAMOVVIGUE, BERGHERDMANN, BERGHMADSEN2009, BERGHMADSEN2017, BACH, CLMS Pacific, CLMS2022bounded, CIBILSREDONDOSOLOTAR, SOLOTARSUAREZVIVAS, SOLOTARVIGUE}.
-Note that if Han's conjecture is true, then for an algebra $\Lambda$ the following dichotomy holds: either $HH_*(\Lambda)$ is infinite or $HH_*(\Lambda)=0$ for $*>0$, see \cite{HAN2006}.
+Note that if Han's conjecture is true, then the following dichotomy holds: either $HH_*(\Lambda)$ is infinite or $HH_*(\Lambda)=0$ for $*>0$.
+See \cite{HAN2006}.

 Previous results by L. Angeleri H\"{u}gel, S. Koenig, Q. Liu and D. Yang in \cite{ANGELERI KOENIG LIU YANG 2017 472} provides a motivation for approaching Han's conjecture through recollements.
 Roughly, the finiteness of the projective dimension is preserved for an idempotent which gives a stratifying ideal, through the recollement of the derived category.
 Moreover B. Keller in \cite{KELLER1998} and Y. Han in \cite{HAN2014} showed that in the same situation there is a long exact sequence relating the Hochschild homologies of the algebras involved.